SummaryRead the full fact sheet

 Don't use a weight management service that advises you to:

-- focus on quick weight loss, but doesn't include any guidance on how to maintain a healthy weight for the long term
+- Focus on rapid weight loss, but doesn't include any guidance on how to maintain a healthy weight in the long term.

-If you decide to start a very low-calorie diet (VLCD) using meal replacement shakes, bars or soups, consult a dietitian to make sure you:
+If you decide to start a very low energy diet (VLED) using meal replacement shakes, bars or soups, consult a dietitian to make sure you:

-- have access to advice for reintroducing solid foods to avoid any weight regain.
+- Have access to advice for returning to your regular eating pattern to minimise significant weight regain.

 Choosing a kilojoule-controlled meal service